stackbit-projects/super-zucchini-00024/src/pages/index.md

 sections:
   - type: hero_section
     title: We print and send your letters for you.
-    subtitle: Going to the Post Office is so passé.
+    subtitle: Because going to the Post Office is so passé.
     content: >
       Upload your PDF, select your recipient anywhere in Canada, enjoy your time well-spent.